cliftondavies/Private-Events/README.md

 # Private Events

-> A application that allows users to create and view upcoming and past events.
+> An application that allows users to create and view upcoming and past events.

 ## Functionality